 - How glue ear affects speech

-I CAN, a children's communication charity, provides a factsheet written by speech and language therapists about the impact of glue ear on a child's speech.
+I CAN, a children's communication charity, provides a number of factsheets written by speech and language therapists about the impact of glue ear, speech and language development and communication.

 - Harvey gets grommets comic